12 Must-Visit Waiheke Island Wineries & Vineyards For Wine Lovers

 Sitting on the northern edge of Whakanewha Regional Park, Batch Winery is the highest-altitude cellar door on Waiheke.
 And it delivers the big views to match!

 Of course, there’s more to Batch Winery than its high-flyin’ perch.
 The family-run winery’s name hints at what you should expect.
 The wines at Batch are produced in small batches with great attention to their quality.
-Some favourites from their tasting room including their sparkling rosé and sparkling riesling.
+Some favourites from their tasting room include their sparkling rosé and sparkling riesling.

 The on-site restaurant at Batch is open during both lunch and dinner.
-It serves a fresh seasonal menu, and, in true colonial fashion, high afternoon tea in addition to its wine-tasting.
+It serves a fresh seasonal menu and, in true colonial fashion, high afternoon tea in addition to its wine-tasting.

 Te Motu Vineyard